Delivery Hero SE (DHER.F) (ETR:DHER) Given a €130.00 Price Target at Royal Bank of Canada

-Royal Bank of Canada set a €130.00 ($152.94) price target on Delivery Hero SE (DHER.F) (ETR:DHER) in a research report report published on Thursday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Royal Bank of Canada set a €130.00 ($152.94) price objective on Delivery Hero SE (DHER.F) (ETR:DHER) in a report issued on Friday, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Delivery Hero SE offers online food ordering and delivery services.
 It operates in 44 countries in Europe, the Middle East, North Africa, Asia, and the Americas.
 Delivery Hero SE has a strategic partnership agreement with Woowa Brothers Corp. to expand its Asian operations.
 The company was founded in 2011 and is headquartered in Berlin, Germany.